mehtanihar/itsp/README.md

-This is our repository for ITSP 2014 Project
+This is our repository for the ITSP 2014 Project

 We are building a social networking site

-We are student of IIT Bombay
+We are students of IIT Bombay